Tim-Shaffer/liri-node-app/README.md

 1. The remaining inputs are combined to populate the *name* information for that action
     * ie. third eye blind - treated as 3 separate inputs but will be combined into one string as 'Third Eye Blind"

+## Program Organization

+The program will first declare any necessary variables and make sure any required packages are pulled in.

+    // code to read and set any environment variables with the .env package require("dotenv").config();

+    // code required to import the keys.js file and store it in a variable var keys = require("./keys.js");

+    // Grab the axios package...
+    var axios = require("axios");

+    // Grab the moment package...
+    var moment = require("moment");

+    // Grab the Spotify API package
+    var Spotify = require('node-spotify-api');

+Declaring the inputString directs the program to gather any relevant paramters

+    // Takes in all of the command line arguments var inputString = process.argv;

+The `performAction()` function drives the program based on the provided parameters.

+Functions are called for each of the possible actions `concertThis()`, `spotifyThis()`, `movieThis()`, and `readRandom()`.
+If no action or **help** is declared, the `displayHelp()` function is called.

 # Examples

 1.  *node liri.js*